Codev

 this is how it is implemented:

-when comma key is press, keyboard enters the cap mode in which:
+when comma key is pressed, keyboard enters the cap mode in which:

 , pressing a letter key, sends a "backspace" key, and then the capitalized form of that letter,